 Meta explains in detail how AI selects content recommended on Facebook and Instagram

-Meta uses AI to recommend content that matches users' tastes on Facebook and Instagram, which are SNSs operated by the company.
-Meta has released detailed information on how AI recommends content on these SNS.
+Meta uses AI to recommend content that matches users' preferences on Facebook and Instagram, two social networking sites it operates.
+Meta has released detailed information about how AI recommends content on these social networks.

 How AI Influences What You See on Facebook and Instagram | Meta